Mawhera Heart of the West Coast

 The Greymouth and Grey Valley area takes in Blackball, Nelson Creek, Stillwater and Greymouth.

 Nowdays it is more famous for The Blackball Salami Company, where they serve up "West Coast perfection".
-Another good stop is Formerly the Blackball Hilton Hotel, named after an infamous dispute with a certain international hotel chain.
+Colin at Kereru Crafts makes his own woodwork creations and another good stop is Formerly the Blackball Hilton Hotel, named after an infamous dispute with a certain international hotel chain.
 Apparently the ladies loos never fail to raise a smile.

 The Croesus Track follows an historic miners pack track and is open to trampers and mountain bikers.
 You can either do the 45 minute walk to Garden Gully past an old miners hut or an 8 hour return walk to Croesus Knob.
 For the more adventurous, make this a two-day walk and stay overnight in a Department of Conservation hut.

 There are several historical places of interest in Blackball to visit here including an old mine site and the Blackball-Roa Railway Line.